 By the end of 1930, the city began to approach the reasonably dependable output of the Catskill system.
 Displaying great foresight, in 1921 the Board of Estimate and Apportionment authorized the Board of Water Supply to investigate additional supplies.
 The conclusions of these studies were that the necessary supply could best be handled by employing the watersheds of Rondout Creek and tributaries of the Delaware River.
 Preliminary geological investigations began in 1924 and test borings were made in 1927-1928.
 Actual construction began in the early part of 1937 and was totally completed in 1964.
-Total length of the system is 190 km.
+The total length of the system is ~115 miles (190 km).